AugustinMauroy/scholarsuite/docs/Prisma.md

 - `archives`: indicates if the academic year is archived (default: false)
 - `createdAt`: creation date of the academic year for internal use
 - `updatedAt`: modification date of the academic year for internal use
-- `presences`: relationship with the presences of the academic year
+- `Presences`: relationship with the presences of the academic year
-- `gradePeriods`: relationship with the grading periods of the academic year
+- `GradePeriods`: relationship with the grading periods of the academic year
+- `PresenceAudit`: relationship with the presence audits of the academic year
+- `AbsencePeriod`: relationship with the absence periods of the academic year

-### 4. `SchoolLevel`
+### 7. `SchoolLevel`

 - `id`: unique identifier for the school level
 - `name`: name of the school level